 Here’s how the master bedroom looked in Traditional Home:

 A more recent photo of the fireplace wall taken by Debra:

 The house has 3 bedrooms, 2.5 baths and 3,500 square feet.

 Suzy told the mag that she wanted her bathroom “to look like one from the Ritz in the ’30s.”

 The house has 3 fireplaces with antique mantels.

 The one in the living room made the cover in 2000:

 Here’s that same green living room and fireplace today:

 “Historically, one can find such ‘attachments’ in Europe where the stables are now emptied of animals, and turned into additional living quarters, seamlessly blending into the homes architecture.
 Suzy made it appear as though this was once the case.”

-2018 Update: Real estate agent Dawn McKenna bought the property, and Traditional Home is featuring how it looks now.
+2018 Update: It sold and Traditional Home is featuring how it looks now.